-5.14.5.16.
-Radcliffe-on-Trent benefits from bus and rail services and is a village generally walkable for most residents, although there is still a heavy reliance upon the car especially from locations where new development is proposed in the Local Plan: part 2.
-The ability of parish residents to access facilities within the village and the ease with which they can move around the area are key to promoting a sustainable future and the wellbeing of the community over the pPlan period.
+5.16.
+Radcliffe-on-Trent benefits from bus and rail services and whilst some areas of the village are walkable, there is still a heavy reliance upon the car - especially from locations where new development is proposed in the Local Plan: part 2.
+The ability of parish residents to access facilities within the village and the ease with which they can move around the area are key to promoting a sustainable future and the wellbeing of the community over the plan period.
 In connection with these policies, it is important that traffic through the village is discouraged wherever possible and that pedestrian safety is enhanced through appropriate speed reduction measures.